Pinching Antenna Systems (PASS) for Cell-Free Communications: Conclusions

 \section{Conclusions}

 In this work, a PASS assisted cell-free communication system is proposed.
 To address the formulated non-convex sum rate maximization problem, an AO algorithm was developed by leveraging the WMMSE method, the penalty method, and element-wise optimization.
-Simulation results demonstrated that the proposed PASS assisted cell-free system consistently outperforms benchmark schemes and further benefits from an increased number of PAs per waveguide.
+Simulation results demonstrated that the proposed PASS assisted cell-free system consistently outperforms benchmark schemes and further benefits from an increased number of PAs per waveguide. {In practical systems, waveguide attenuation, discrete PAs, and CSI feedback overhead may affect system performance.
+Incorporating these practical hardware constraints and developing low-overhead optimization schemes for cell-free PASS systems will be considered in our future work.}